Melbourne Central Shopping Centre: 2010s

 On 23 June 2010, plans for a $75 million redevelopment were unveiled by GPT.
 It was done in two stages and designed by the same Ashton Raggatt McDougall Architects from its 2002-2005 redevelopment.

 The first stage of the $75 million redevelopment started in September 2010 at a cost of $30 million.
 This development involved the closure and relocation of the Level 2 'Food on Two' food court.

 In late March 2011, a large food court known as the 'Dining Hall' opened on the former space of Freedom Furniture on Level 2.
 The new food court contained 16 food outlets including fast food options such as McDonald's as well as local independent outlets.
 A new entrance at Elizabeth Street provided access to the food court from the street and created another cross-block connection through the centre.

 In August 2011, a new fashion precinct on the north-eastern side of the centre known as 'The Corner' opened.
 The Corner contains a mix of international and local urban fashion and lifestyle brands including Nike, Glue, Hype DC, Jeanswest and a Converse flagship store.
 The Glue store opened on 13 December 2011 on the space of the former 'Food on Two' food court.
 A new side entrance from the corner of Swanston and La Trobe streets provided access to The Corner from the street.
-The entrance to The Corner is marked by a unique architectural feature feature known as 'The Tree', designed to be an iconic Melbourne meeting point.
+The entrance to The Corner is marked by a unique architectural feature known as 'The Tree', designed to be an iconic Melbourne meeting point.